MollyOuma/design/design.md

  1.1 PURPOSE

-  Build a platform that will help the Furaha Children Centre to manage the medical records of patients/children with Autism, celebral palsy and other brain conditions.management of the therapist and the patients and their therapy attendance.
+  Build a platform that will help the Furaha Children Centre to manage the medical records of patients/children with Autism, celebral palsy and other brain conditions.management of the caregiver and the patients and their therapy attendance.

 1.2 PROJECT SCOPE

 we want to build a platform that for Furaha Centre that will be used in their daily operations and will help in the management of the following:

-+  patient/child management - children with brain issues
++ Patient/child management - children with brain issues
-+ Therapist management - all the therapist in the organization can be managed and their information and job status marked(active/inactive)
++ Caregiver management - all the therapist in the organization can be managed and their information and job status marked(active/inactive)
 + Medical records od the patient should alsp be managed
 + payment records - from donors or sponsors
 + Therapy and day care attendance records should also be managed using thi platform.